Baptism - Infant/Child

 and of the Son and of the Holy Spirit."

 We are excited to help you with the baptism of your child.
 Baptism brings new life into the Church and the parish.
 Below is a list of frequently asked questions to help you.
-If you do not find what you are looking for, please contact Herlinda Paiz and she will connect you to the right person.
+If you do not find what you are looking for, please contact the Receptionist to get signed up for class and a baptism date.

 What is Baptism?